PanagiotisDrakatos/TraceMatrix/README.md

 ### Customization Tips

-- Πρόσθεσε δικούς σου connectors στο `orchestrator/` directory
+- Add your own connectors to the `orchestrator/` directory
-- Τροποποίησε τα profession filters στο `profession_filter.py`
+- Modify profession filters in `profession_filter.py`
-- Customize τα embedding models στο `scrape_embed.py`
+- Customize embedding models in `scrape_embed.py`
-- Ρύθμισε το OpenSearch schema για τις ανάγκες σου
+- Configure OpenSearch schema for your needs

 ---

 ## 📝 License

-Open-source project. Χρησιμοποίησε υπεύθυνα και σύμφωνα με τους νόμους της χώρας σου.
+Open-source project.
+Use responsibly and in accordance with your country's laws.

 ## ⚠️ Disclaimer

-Αυτό το εργαλείο είναι για **νόμιμη OSINT έρευνα** και **εκπαιδευτικούς σκοπούς**. Ο χρήστης είναι υπεύθυνος για τη νόμιμη χρήση του λογισμικού.
+This tool is for **legal OSINT research** and **educational purposes**.
+The user is responsible for the lawful use of this software.